 Many other material properties are interdependent; a change in transformation strain properties will be reflected in both the strain-temperature response and the shape of the transformation surfaces.
 While the stress-influence coefficients are single numbers for each phase, they are only one part of the mathematical expression to define the transformation surface in stress-temperature space (see Lagoudas et al. for more information [5]).
 For these reasons, calibration must leverage numerical optimization to ensure a robust fit of experimental data.

 Calibration via numerical optimization

-The current implementation of the tool, in a GUI-based format, allows the SMA designer to specify both optimization parameters and material property bounds and values.
-If the SMA designer has prior knowledge of certain properties (e.g., Young’s moduli from tensile tests), they can define these properties and the optimization will minimize error between model prediction and experiment by varying all other material properties.
-In past work, manually updating smooth hardness coefficients, transformation temperatures, and stress-influence temperatures to best fit experimental data has been the most time-intensive part of calibration.
-Our GUI allows the designer greater flexibility than previous methods and helps speed the iterative calibration process.
-Each calibration routine can be executed in less than 10 minutes, depending on the size of the optimization, and the results are easily digestible for those who are not innately familiar with the Lagoudas SMA constitutive model.
-In this way, our tool provides a high-throughput, low-barrier-to-entry calibration method that we hope to increase use of SMAs in practice.
+Manually updating the 17 model parameters to find a best fit to experimental data is a tedious and time-intensive process.
+The REACT model calibration module instead uses numerical optimization to find the best fit.
+Further, the user can specify material property bounds or property values.
+Prior knowledge of certain properties (e.g., Young’s moduli from tensile tests), will greatly minimize error between model prediction and experiment by varying all other material properties.
+Depending on the size of the dataset, each calibration process can execute in less than 10 minutes, and even those who are not innately familiar with the Lagoudas SMA constitutive model can easily digest the results.
+In this way, our tool provides a high-throughput, low-barrier-to-entry calibration method.Implementation example

-Implementation example

-To show the utility of SMA-REACT, we discuss a sample dataset and calibrate the Lagoudas SMA constitutive model both analytically and numerically using the GUI.
-We detail an iterative tuning process to refine the calibration, demonstrating the ease of the GUI.
+To show the utility of SMA-REACT, we will calibrate a constitutive model to best fit data from literature.
+We first identify the critical material property bounds from experimental data, then iteratively update these bounds and others based on the optimization solution.
+Calibration best practices are discussed, and the ease of using our GUI tool is displayed.

 Experimental data